-In Azerbaijan, where a pledge agreement is entered into for the purpose of securing the performance of financial obligations in regulated markets, where the collateral under such pledge agreement is in the form of money or securities traded on a regulated market or derivative financial instruments, where the pledgee or the pledgor is the Central Bank of the Republic of Azerbaijan, a central depositary, a bank, an insurance company or an investment company, and where the debt secured by the pledge is used only for carrying out purchase and sale transactions in a regulated market, such pledge considered to be a financial pledge.
+- It is entered into for the purpose of securing the performance of financial obligations in regulated markets. - The collateral under such pledge agreement is in the form of money or securities traded on a regulated market or derivative financial instruments. - The pledgee or the pledgor is the Central Bank of the Republic of Azerbaijan, a central depositary, a bank, an insurance company or an investment company. - The debt secured by the pledge is used only for carrying out purchase and sale transactions in a regulated market.